umakiyer/VBA-Challenge/README.md

 ### Advantage & Disadvantage of Refactoring Code for All-Stock Analysis
 Advantage of Refactoring the code:
-- the module ran faster than the original module by ----%.
+- the module ran faster than the original module.
 - the code is more structured & easy to decode.
 - The output was written to the All-Stock Analysis tab after all the calculations of the all the ticker.